An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

+Given the high-level idea of different types of query strategies, we begin with \textbf{model uncertainty} to guide readers through the relationships and historical development of these query strategies.

-\textbf{Model uncertainty}.
-Uncertainty sampling (US) is the hyper-parameters-free and efficient query strategy, which queries an example that is most uncertain to the model.
-There are several ways to quantify the uncertainty, such as margin score and entropy.
-In binary classification problems, using margin and entropy scores are equivalent (See Appendix~\ref{relqs}).
-Previous benchmarks found US is a strong baseline for most pool-based active learning problems~\cite{CG2011,YY2018,KS2021}.
+\paragraph{Model uncertainty} Uncertainty Sampling (US) is a prevalent query strategy in pool-based active learning, where it selects examples for labeling based on the degree of uncertainty regarding the model's prediction.
+US assumes that examples about which the model is most uncertain are likely to yield the highest information gain upon being labeled.
+Various measures can be employed to quantify uncertainty, including the margin score and entropy of the predictions of an examples in the unlabeled pool returned by the current model.
+In binary classification scenarios, using margin and entropy scores are equivalent in terms of defining model uncertainty (see Appendix~\ref{relqs}).
+Previous works have found that US is a strong baseline for most pool-based active learning problems~\citep{CG2011,YY2018,KS2021,CS2021,BD2022}.

-In contrast to US using a single hypothesis, Query By Committee (QBC)~\cite{SS1992} quantifies uncertainty through multiple hypotheses.
-Specifically, QBC effectively queries the unlabeled example where the multiple hypotheses disagree.
-US and QBC query the most uncertain example to the current model.
-On the other hand, Expected Error Reduction (EER) and Variance Reduction (VR) query the example that is expected to reduce the prediction error or output variance of the model the most~\cite{BS2012}.
-These strategies aim to improve the performance of US and are discussed in subsequent works~\cite{VJ2019,BS2019,MS2022}.
+In contrast to US, which relies on a single model to quantify uncertainty, Query By Committee (QBC)~\citep{SS1992} quantifies uncertainty through multiple models to address the sampling bias in US~\citep{BS2012}.
+QBC operates on the principle of disagreement among a committee of models, each representing a different model derived from the training set.
+Specifically, QBC selects the unlabeled example where there is the maximal disagreement among the committee members.
+Disagreement is measured by voting entropy, defined as the entropy of the distribution of the committee's votes.
+A higher voting entropy of an example indicates more significant disagreement and, consequently, a higher value for querying.

+\paragraph{Expected model changing} Previous query strategies aim to query the most informative example for the current model.
+In this category, we strive to query the most informative example to reduce the model’s error in the future.
+For instance, Expected Error Reduction (EER) queries the highest expected error of the future output over an unlabeled pool, where the error would be estimated by the Monte-Carlo approach~\citep{RN2001}.
+Similarly, Variance Reduction (VR) estimates the variance of the model’s output based on its Fisher information, which estimates the inverse of the lower bound on the variance of the model’s parameters~\citep{CT1999,SA2007}.
+Another method proposed the difference between the error reduction and the cost of obtaining the label to query the most informative example over an unlabeled pool effectively~\citep{KA2007}.